ouarrho/Regexer/README.md

 # Regexer
- New way to write your regular expression.
+A New Way To Write Your Regular Expression.

-Writing regular expression is a big headache, but with Regexer you can write your regex easy like SQL.
+Writing regular expression is a big headache, but with Regexer you can write your regex easily.

+With Regexer you can write your Regular Expression like SQL statement.

+Examples: